semarglproject/semargl/README.md

 ===================

 It's not a validator of any kind.

 It's not a triple store (but it provides bridges to other ones).

-It's not a framework with stable API (and will be until 1.0 release).
+It's not a framework with stable API (and won't be until major release).

 Supported data formats
 ======================